Comparing Flued vs Unflued Gas Heaters – Review & Prices

 In this article:

 Australians looking to buy a gas heating will find that the available gas heaters for sale are broadly grouped as either unflued gas heaters (portable gas heaters) or flued gas heaters for the home.
-Both are available in either natural gas or LPG models.

 What is the difference between flued vs unflued gas heaters and which one should you buy?